Imharsh08/Scheduler/docs/documentation.md

 - **Task Management**: Load unscheduled tasks directly from a Google Sheet.
 Tasks have properties like priority, quantity, and delivery dates.
 - **Press Workload Visualization**: See an at-a-glance overview of the total workload (pending vs. scheduled) for each press.
 - **Interactive Scheduling**:
     - **Drag & Drop**: Drag tasks from the unscheduled list directly onto a shift slot.
+Also, move already scheduled tasks between shifts.
     - **Click-to-Schedule**: Use a dropdown menu on a task card to quickly assign it to a specific shift.
 - **AI-Powered Validation**: Before a task is scheduled, the system validates if the chosen Press and Die combination is valid for the task's item and material, preventing impossible production runs.
 - **Ideal Schedule Generation**: For any given press, click a button to have the application automatically generate an optimized schedule based on task priority and delivery dates.